ODR – A Practical Program for Practitioners

 ADRIC Members: $495 Non-Members: $695 applicable taxes extra

-REGISTER NOW Deadline to register: Thursday December 3rd at 11:59pm ET
+Deadline to register: the Thursday prior at 11:59pm ET

 Special offer to attendees: Those who register to attend this program are welcome to sign up to participate in a ZOOM settings webinar and a role play exercise coordinated by Colm and Marc after the program concludes.
 (To participate, just indicate your interest during the first session.)